alessandrasomma28/madsf/README.md

 This repo is composed of 8 folders, a *main.py*, a *clean.sh* script to clean `.env` file and output directories, and a *requirements.txt* file.

 - `classes/`: contains simulation and multi-agent logic.
-- `config/`: contains `.json` files to configurate providers, personalities and acceptances.
+- `config/`: contains `.json` files to configurate parameters and scenarios.
 - `constants/`: contains paths for better readability.
 - `data/`: contains all input data for the simulator.
 - `doc/`: contains additional documentation of the project.
 It also contains the list of the days with no traffic data available from [SFMTA](https://data.sfgov.org/Transportation/SFMTA-Transit-Vehicle-Location-History-2021-/9722-grnf/data_preview).